The Bristol Bombay.

 Footage of Bristol Bombays on YouTube.

-In-depth article on the shooting down of Bombay that killed General Gott.
+In-depth article on the shooting down of the Bombay that killed General Gott.

 Details of a Bristol Bombay that crashed near Gibraltar